 Even more than “Magnolia Puss” (as Robin Neapolitan reputedly dubbed Gigi Pyle) for the shock and pain of last Friday’s slur.

-Because Vicki was the one who’d misled Nonique up the garden path.
-Duped and deceived her into thinking everything might be, would be all right—when it wasn’t, and never could be.
+Because Vicki had misled Nonique up the garden path.
+Duped and deceived her into believing everything might be, would be all right—when it wasn’t, and never could be.

 So this week Nonique hadn’t shared a morning bus seat with Vicki, though they’d been doing that since Alex left for Cuernavaca.
 In Biology they were still lab partners, but Nonique restricted conversation to nucleic acids and protein synthesis.
 In Study Hall she shifted to the desk at the back of the room left vacant by Bunty O’Toole; and in the cafeteria she took the stool next to Lisa Lohe from which Hillel Schiller had been banished.
 (This made room for Link Linfold and Sammi Tiggs to sit next to each other, once Holly Brollis persuaded them to return to their table; and it removed Vicki from Nonique’s eyeline at lunchtime, since they now sat on the same side of the table separated by Lisa and Jenna when the latter wasn’t sick at home.)

-(There’s a Baptist for you, Grandma Cat would remark.)
+(That’s a Baptist for you, Grandma Cat would have remarked.)

-(Right back where we started from, Maxine Nightingale might add.)
+(Right back where we started from, Maxine Nightingale might’ve added.)

 You could talk to Willamene for only so long before she turned the topic to religion.
 You could talk to Rhonda Wright for only so long before she began yukking it up.
 You could talk to Darren Buckley for only so long before he steered the subject to touchy-feeliness.
 (Boys will be boys.)
 And you could talk to white people for only so long before wondering what this-or-that one really meant by saying such-and-such to you.

 Stupid useless message.
-If not discarded, it could at least be set aside till Monday and handed over then.
+If not discardable, it could at least be set aside till Monday and handed over then.
 In the meantime, ignore its unexplained presence.
+Yes.
+Right.

-Or maybe the envelope could be opened and whatever might be inside it given a quick lookover, just to determine the proper course of action—scrap now or save for later.
+Maybe the envelope could be opened and whatever might be inside it given a quick lookover.
+Just to determine the proper course of action—scrap now or save for later.

-Slide the crazy message back into the envelope back into the satchel, awaiting the nearest trash receptacle.
-Forget about it: think Choral Fantasy instead.
+Slide this crazy message back into the envelope back into the satchel, awaiting the nearest trash receptacle.
+Forget about it—think of Choral Fantasy instead: